sibprojects/spa_servicios_test/README.md

 1. Download package
 2. Setup your db access in file: .env
 3. In the root folder run command: php artisan migrate
-4. Import spa.sql file in your db (use PhpMyAdmin ex.)
+4. Import spa.sql file in your db (use PhpMyAdmin ex.) or use commend: php artisan db:seed --class=spa
 5. Setup root folder of your web server to /public/

 Use this api commands: